sundar911/portfolio_optimisation/README.md

 # Portfolio Optimisation

-In this project I have: <br />
+In this project, I have: <br />
-• analysed 5 years worth of data about 3 motor stocks (Tesla, Ford and GM) and compared their returns and volatility through extensive visualisations <br />
+• analysed 5 years (2012-16) worth of stock data for 3 motor stocks - Tesla, Ford and GM <br />
+• compared returns, volume traded, amount traded and volatility through visualisations <br />
-• built an optimal portfolio comprising of 4 tech stocks on the basis of returns, volatility, and sharpe ratio
+• built an optimal portfolio comprising of 4 tech stocks based on individual returns, volatility, and Sharpe ratio <br />
+• minimised volatility for a given target return using Sequential Least SQuares Programming (SLSQP) to assign an optimal weight to each stock